-The Pacific Power Source (PPS) AZX Series® power sources are designed to provide accurate, stable and clean AC or DC power to a unit under test.
-The AZX can also be used as a regenerative AC or DC load by adding the -L Load option.
-The PPS AZX Series® power supply can be operated from the front panel (manual mode) or using USB, LAN (Ethernet), GPIB or RS232 remote control.
+The Pacific Power Source (PPS) AZX & GSZ Series® power sources and ELZ Electronic Loads are designed to provide or sink accurate, stable and clean AC or DC power to or from a unit under test.
+The AZX or GSZ can also be used as a regenerative AC or DC load by adding the - L Load option.
+All three model series can be operated from the front panel (manual mode) or using USB, LAN (Ethernet), GPIB or RS232 remote control.

-The performance of the AZX Series® power source models are detailed in section 4, "Technical Specifications".
-This manual covers standard AZX Series® models.
+The performance of the AZX, GSZ and ELZ Series® models are detailed in section 4, "Technical Specifications".
+This manual covers standard models only.
 Modified units are generally shipped with a manual addendum as a supplement to this manual.
 The manual addendum covers specific modifications from the standard model(s).